larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 The topics of the exam are the following:
 - The book chapters mentioned in the lecture list restricted to content discussed in lectures and exercise sessions (see slides and exercise sheets).
-- Exam exercise comparable to those on exercise sheets
+- Exam exercises comparable to those on exercise sheets
 - One exercise to test rudimentary knowledge of topics from programming projects